- Dr Lisa McCormick

 Topics interested in supervising

-I would be most helpful to students interested in culture (broadly conceived), music sociology and sociology of the arts; other areas in which I have expertise are microsociology (self, identity and interaction), the sociology of emotions and the sociology of death.
+I would be most helpful to students interested in culture (broadly conceived), music sociology and sociology of the arts; other areas in which I have expertise are microsociology (self, identity and interaction) and the sociology of death.
 I am most interested in working with postgraduate students pursuing theoretically-driven projects who want to use qualitative methods in their research.

 If you are interested in being supervised by Lisa McCormick, please see the links below for more information: